Gradient MSP Inc Terms and Conditions

 10.1 Term of Agreement.
-This Agreement shall commence as of the date of the Order Form (“Effective Date”) and unless otherwise specified in the Order shall continue in effect for an initial term of one (1) month (such initial term referred to in this Agreement as the “Initial Term”).
-Thereafter, the term of the Agreement shall be automatically renewed monthly on the anniversary of the Effective Date for additional one (1) month renewal terms (any such subsequent renewal terms referred to in this Agreement as a “Renewal Term”), unless either party gives written notice of non-renewal to the other party at least thirty (30) days prior to the end of the Initial Term or any Renewal Term hereof.
+This Agreement shall commence as of the date of the Order Confirmation (“Effective Date”) and shall continue for the period of time as specified in the Order Confirmation, for either a one (1) month term or a twelve (12) month term (such initial term referred to in this Agreement as the “Initial Term”).
+Thereafter, the term of the Agreement shall be automatically renewed on the anniversary of the Effective Date for additional renewal terms (any such subsequent renewal terms referred to in this Agreement as a “Renewal Term”), unless either party gives written notice of non-renewal to the other party at least thirty (30) days prior to the end of the Initial Term or any Renewal Term hereof.
 Collectively, the Initial Term and any subsequent Renewal Terms shall constitute the “Term”

 10.2 Termination for Cause.
 A party may terminate this Agreement for cause: (i) upon thirty (30) days written notice of a material breach to the other party if such breach remains uncured at the expiration of such period; or (ii) if the other party becomes the subject of a petition in bankruptcy or any other proceeding relating to insolvency, receivership, liquidation, or assignment for the benefit of creditors.
 Upon any termination for cause by Customer, Gradient shall refund Customer any prepaid fees for any periods after the termination of the Agreement.

 10.3 Outstanding Fees.
 Subject to section 10.2, termination or expiration of this Agreement shall not relieve Customer of the obligation to pay any fees accrued or payable to Gradient prior to the effective date of termination or expiration of this Agreement.

 10.4 Surviving Provisions.
 The following provisions shall survive any termination or expiration of this Agreement: Sections 4 through 11.